build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 - Only provide limited access using IAM Users.
 Not everyone needs Administrative access.
 You can create IAM Groups like Administrators, Developers, etc. Provide these group with limited permissions that are required by each role and then add individual users to these groups.

 - Same applies for the Access Keys and Secret Access keys required for programmatic access.
 You can use IAM Roles for programmatic access.
-If you do create these keys for IAM Users, ensure you DO NOT share these between users.
+If you do create these keys for IAM Users, ensure you DO NOT share these between users or expose them on the Internet.

 - Enable MFA for the IAM Users.
 If this is a business account, you can also enforce IAM Users to enable MFA to login to AWS Console.
 More information on [configuring MFA device enforcement](https://docs.aws.amazon.com/singlesignon/latest/userguide/how-to-configure-mfa-device-enforcement.html?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq)